scshasha/frontend-dev-assignment/README.md

-# frontend-dev-assignment
+# Front End Developer Assignment

-Assignment for the hiring of front end developers
+You can find everything you need for our front end developer assignment here.